fouscou/Docker-Compose-ElasticAPM-Stack/README.md

 You should have docker and every package related on docker-compose installed on your system.

 ### Run the docker compose
-Place yourself in the project directory using the CLI :
+Place yourself in the project directory and from your CLI you run the command :
 ```shell
 $ docker-compose up
 ```